ItsBongus/SimpleWSO/README.md

 - MFDs do not work for the gunner, they still work for the pilot but its an area I did not want to touch for 1.0, potentially in the future I will attempt to get the vanilla ones working.
 -  WSO does not have flight control, a given but it means you can't take over sticks if they need to leave or AFK
 -  WSO does not have counter measures, no design reason why they do not, I just did not see it as a priority because the pilot needs SOMETHING to do.
+-  I do not know if more than one person can be in an aircraft as a gunner at once. theoretically yes but if not then uhhh don't do that.

 ## Configuration ##
 I've set up camera positions (Gunner camera offset cycleable with K) for most of the vanilla two+ seater aircraft.
 Often placed where the "targeting pod" is on most aircraft e.g. the Cricket, Compass, Chichane.
 For the Ibis and Tarantula the